hibaf1234/Portfolio/Retail Marketing Analytics/README.md

 # Retail Marketing Analytics

-## All Python, SQL, Excel files will be  made available online by Feb 1, 2025
+## New Updated Version Being Uploaded by Feb 4, 2025